Flexible Spending Accounts

 Health Care FSA

-The Health Care FSA lets you pay for eligible health care expenses for you and your eligible tax dependents using pre-tax dollars, such as:
+The Health Care FSA lets you pay for eligible health care expenses for you and your eligible tax dependents using pre-tax dollars, such as deductibles, coinsurance, and copayments.
+Your health plan premium is not an eligible expense.

-- For 2024: the Health Care FSA limit is $3,200 per employee.
+- 2024 Health Care FSA Limit: $3,200 per employee

 Minimums and Carryover Provision